 The term “christian” in scripture was never something embraced by believers, but used only by the world against believers—as an epithet, an insult.
+It was first coined by the Greeks at Antioch, who were known to give satirical labels to groups of people.
 Peter spoke of it in terms of being a shameful label (like murderer, thief, evildoer, or busybody).
-To them, it meant “little messiah,” and was used only to mock and ridicule.
+The literal translation of the word is “little messiah,” and it was used only to mock and ridicule.

-Many years after Peter had died, some pagans and Jew haters collaborated and invented a new state-sanctioned religion, and called it christianity.
+Many years after Peter had died, some pagan Jew haters collaborated and invented a new state-sanctioned religion, and called it “the christian religion,” or “christianity.”
 It mixed scripture with paganism, and in so doing, created just another pagan religion.
-That religion has thrived over the centuries, and now, its adherents number in the billions (2.5 billion presently).
-It wasn’t until its creation in the early centuries that the term “christian” was embraced.
-The term now simply identifies those who are “adherents of christianity,” as it identifies those who have placed themselves within its false teachings.
+That religion has thrived over the centuries, and now, its adherents number in the billions (around 2.5 billion presently).
+It wasn’t until christianity’s beginnings in the 2nd and 3rd centuries that the term “christian” was embraced.
+The term now simply identifies those who are adherents of christianity, as it identifies those who have placed themselves within its false teachings.

 Christianity and Islam comprise over half of the planet’s population, and the union of the two will be the final kingdom of Daniel’s prophecy, with the head of christianity (the pope) as the antichrist’s right-hand man.
 Revelation 17 calls this abomination “the great whore of Babylon.”

 So, no, my issue is not at all with those who call themselves christians, but don’t live up to what other christians think they should; my issue is with the entire belief system, which is a counterfeit of the true faith.
-Because christianity is a counterfeit of the faith, if I were to call myself a christian, I would actually make myself an enemy of Christ, for all counterfeits of the faith have one source—the evil one.
+Because christianity is a counterfeit of the faith, if I were to call myself a christian, I would actually make myself an enemy of Christ, for all counterfeits of the faith have one source—and he often masquerades as an angel of light.

-I cannot allow myself to stand against Messiah by embracing a tradition of men that denies His truths, and that is what christianity does.
+I cannot allow myself to stand against Messiah by embracing the traditions of men that deny the truths of the Holy Spirit—the true Gospel of Messiah Yahoshua detailed in the Father’s traditions, and that is what christianity does.

 The ultimate end of “being a christian” is shown in Matthew 7:21-23.
 Paul says that those who are indwelt by the Holy Spirit are the true Jews (Romans 2:29), and they comprise the true Y’isra-el, who is Messiah’s bride (Galatians 3:28-29).
-Christianity is the antithesis of that.
+Christianity is a counterfeit of that.

 For more information: Why I Am No Longer a Christian